gwiam/awt_atoyom/porting_legbot.md

         - writing a whole script for movement inside _physics_process
             - getting next and current position
             - calculating and setting velocity (built into CharacterBody3D)
+            - implemting smooth turning with lerp_angle
+                - angular velocity had to be changed
         - implementing the isPlayerInSight function with raycasting (see porting_scripts)
             - important for "EnemyShootBullet"
             - imortant that the sight check works regardless of bullets or effects blocking the sight